Special K Bars are the ultimate no-bake dessert! You can make them in 15 minutes, and fans of peanut butter and chocolate will LOVE them!

 Instructions

-- Line a 13x9 inch baking dish with parchment paper.
+- Line a 13×9 inch baking dish with parchment paper.

 - Place the corn syrup and granulated sugar in a small saucepan over medium heat.
-Cook, whisking occasionally, until the mixture just reaches a boil.
+Cook, whisking occasionally, until the mixture JUST reaches a boil (no longer).
 Remove from the heat.
-Stir in the peanut butter and vanilla.
+Stir in the peanut butter and vanilla.1 cup light corn syrup, 1 cup granulated sugar, 1½ cups peanut butter, 1 teaspoon vanilla

 - Let cool for at least 1 hour, or until the chocolate has hardened, before cutting.
 Alternatively, place the bars in the refrigerator for 30 minutes to cool.